runrig-coop/hedgerows/index.md

 [^boll-market-enc]: Bollier, _Silent Theft_ 49.

-I would go even further to say that this subtle omission of enclosure — and with it the more tangible aspects of the commons — erases the acts of violence and the sheer _physical force_ that was required to enclose the commons.
+I would go even further to say that this subtle omission obscures the tangible character of the commons and, with it, the acts of violence and sheer _physical force_ that is required to enclose it.
 Skipping over that transgenerational struggle not only does an injustice to those who fought and died for the commons, but also limits our imaginations for what is possible in our own time.

 I want to be clear that neither Benkler nor Lessig were arguing that these physical aspects did not matter.
 In _The Wealth of Networks_, Benkler provides a